soolar/slap/README.md

 * air dirty laundry (Pantsgiving)
 * Ply Reality (Thor's Pliers)
 * Cowboy Kick (your cowboy boots)
+* Jiggles Chefstaves, if you have one equipped!

 ### Other IotM derivative skills
 * summon love gnats (bottle of lovebug pheromones)
 * summon love mosquito (bottle of lovebug pheromones)
 * Extract (source terminal)
 * Compress (source terminal)
+* Open a Big Red Present (crimbo shrub)
+* Digitize (source terminal, SLAP will automatically renew existing digitizations in aftercore)

 ## Path specific support
 ### The Source
 Source Agent fights will be automated, if you have the appropriate skills and mp at your disposal.

+## Other random stuff
+* If a monster is phys immune, spam spells at it instead of attacking repeatedly

+## In the works!
+* Proper support for banishes that can apply to multiple monsters simultaneously
+* Support for path specific olfaction
+* Yellow Ray support
+* More olfaction and banish targets
+* Weirdeaux monster combat
+* Digitizing smartly based on adventures spent compared to adventures remaining to to your turngen for the day automatically instead of just using a zlib variable
+* Once I decide exactly how I want to store the data I will probably move things like sniff/banish targets and such out in to zlib variables